codeguy/php-the-right-way/pages/Design-Patterns.md

 class Singleton
 {
     /**
-     * @static Singleton The reference to *Singleton* instance of this class */ private static $instance;
+     * @var Singleton The reference to *Singleton* instance of this class */ private static $instance;